How does this medication work? What will it do for me?

 Abdominal pain, nausea, fever, and vomiting: If you have abdominal pain, nausea, fever, or vomiting, do not take this medication.
 Talk to your doctor or pharmacist for advice.

-Dehydration: If you experience dehydration (symptoms include thirst, dizziness, vomiting, urinating less often than usual), your doctor should carefully determine the amount of the solution to be administered as this medication can cause further dehydration.
+Dehydration: Consider increasing the amount of fluid you are consuming while using sodium phosphates, to reduce the risk of becoming dehydrated.
+If you experience dehydration (symptoms include thirst, dizziness, vomiting, urinating less often than usual), your doctor should carefully determine the amount of the solution to be administered as this medication can cause further dehydration.

 Frequent or prolonged use: Use this medication only when you need it or as recommended by your doctor.
-Avoid using this medication repeatedly at short intervals, and do not use it for more than 1 week unless directed by your doctor.
+Avoid using this medication repeatedly at short intervals, and do not use it for more than 1 week.
 Frequent and long-term use of this medication can lead to your body depending on this medication for bowel movements.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.